Medically reviewed by Aimee Paik, MD

 Retinoid/retinol – Topical retinoids are over-the-counter or prescription creams, lotions and gels containing medicine derived from vitamin A. These compounds result in smoother, plumper, and more radiant skin and are often found in anti-aging skincare products.
 Many creams containing the related compounds retinol and retinaldehyde can be obtained over the counter at pharmacies and supermarkets, but prescription retinoids like tretinoin are far more effective than the retinol products you can purchase at drug and beauty stores.

 Rosehip oil – Rosehip oil, or rosehip seed oil, comes from the Rosa canina rose bush.
 It is rich in vitamins and essential fatty acids, including linoleic and linolenic fatty acids.
 These nourishing elements make it good for moisturizing and hydrating the skin while vitamins A, E, and C aid in reducing inflammation and brightening the skin.
-A 2015 study using rosehip powder also showed significant anti-aging benefits to rosehip, including improvements to skin wrinkles, moisture, and elasticity.
+A 2015 study using rosehip powder also showed significant anti-aging benefits, including improvements to skin wrinkles, moisture, and elasticity.

 Salicylic acid – In acne, topical salicylic acid helps slow down shedding of the cells inside the follicles, preventing clogging.
 Salicylic acid also helps break down blackheads and whiteheads.
 A type of beta hydroxy acid (BHA).